- Comprehensive Sexual and Reproductive Health

 Family planning programs are a key component to comprehensive sexual and reproductive health.
 They provide essential and often life-saving services to women and their families.
 By enabling women to delay pregnancy, avoid childbearing, or space births, effective family planning programs are not only fundamental to women’s health, they also allow women and families to better manage household and natural resources, secure education for all family members, and address each family member’s healthcare needs.
 The best programs have also been found to increase equity between women and their partners and enhance communication and negotiation skills within couples.

-Yet recent data shows that an estimated 215 million women globally have an unmet need for family planning: in other words, they do not wish to have a child at this time, yet are not using effective contraception.
-This lack of access to family planning methods is a major contributor to the preventable deaths of 500,000 women annually due to complications of pregnancy, childbirth, and unsafe abortion.
+Yet recent data shows that an estimated 225 million women globally have an unmet need for family planning: in other words, they do not wish to have a child at this time, yet are not using effective contraception.
+This lack of access to family planning methods is a contributor to the preventable deaths of 303,000 women annually due to pregnancy related causes.

 See CHANGE's Policy Brief International Reproductive Health and Family Planning: U.S. Funding Priorities and Funding Implications